 Other terms used to refer to this decaffeination method are: "Liquid Carbon Dioxide Method" and "Supercritical Carbon Dioxide Method".

 After we tackled the different types of decaffeination method, you might wonder, if there are still nutrients left in your coffee.
-What's the difference between a decaf vs regular coffee?
+What's the difference between decaffeinated vs regular coffee?